barumau/pandunia/spa/pandunia-spa.md

 baze xulekan - escuela primaria
 bazar - mercado (bazar)
 be - sufrir (verbo pasivo)
-be ais - congelarse (helarse)
-be an zai - desaparecer
-be biomute - fermentar
-be boi - nadar (flotar)
-be boli - hervirse (ser cocida)
-be bum - explosionar
-be cen - preceder (anteceder)
-be dai - crecer (aumentar, hincharse)
-be dom - vivir (residir)
-be duka - llorar
-be dur - durar (durante, llevar tiempo)
-be estasi - pararse (detenerse)
-be fatige - cansarse (fatigar)
-be fen - partir (dividirse)
-be fobi - temer
-be gamo - sentir
-be gas - gasificarse
-be gau - subir (alzar)
-be gene - nacer
-be ging - alinear
-be halte - pararse (detenerse)
-be harabu - bloquearse (colgarse, fallar)
-be hogo - quemarse
-be in - entrar
-be in bum - implosionar
-be islam - someterse (rendirse, ceder)
-be kai - abirse
-be karibu - axproximarse
-be krus - cruzar
-be kux - acostarse (echarse, tenderse, tumbarse)
-be loka - encontrarse (estar, situarse)
-be mal - ser de
-be mata - morirse
-be nam - llamarse
-be pute - pudrirse (cariarse, descomponerse)
-be reste - quedarse
-be retro - volver
-be rota - girar (rotar)
-be rupa - parecer
-be sabe vol - preguntarse
-be sam rupa - parecerse a
-be sel - deber (se recomienda)
-be sona - dormir
-be supra - sobrepasar
-be tele loka - teletransportarse
-be turbe - molestar en
-be vai - salir (egresar)
-be vanu - disfrutar (jugar)
-be vide - ser visto
-be xuru - comenzar (iniciarse, empezar)
-be zai - aparecer
 bebe - bebé
 bedingan - berenjena
 bega - escaparse (evitar, huir)